-This topic contains 8 replies, has 4 voices, and was last updated by Anonymous 1 year ago.
+- This topic has 8 replies, 4 voices, and was last updated 2 years ago by .

 question can be naive or subsidiary but… I want to join the community with my lover and the big question is: if we stop everything and spend most of our time for this project, how to get a minimum wage? how to live drop that project? you are an association in the community, not a business? you are helped by subsidies? and what about the sale of objects ? to create jobs for social inclusion ?

 Well, it will all depend on your location and environment.